Maprunner/cd/README.md

 The application is then at localhost:8080 and includes hot module replacement.

 To build for release to the internet: # npm run build

+To add a new language, update the availableLanguages array in data.jsx.

 ## Technology
 This was mainly an excuse to try React, but various other things turned out to be needed as well: